Big Ship (EP): Critical reception

 In Melody Maker, Mick Mercer reviewed Big Ship in skeptical tones.
 While praising the "impressively restrained operation" of "Stoneage Dinosaurs", he also noted that "the title track sounds like those ancient monsters Procol Harum, trapped in some horrendous storm.
 Memories of Gruppo Sportivo even come sneaking through, but The Cardiacs hold their own ridiculous heads high, only wreaking their vocals, the heavy keyboards and thumping bass refusing to crumble.
 Unfortunately "Tarred and Feathered" sounds like spotty kids running round a piano, while the dustbin drums of "Burn Your House Down" reminds me only of dreamy Saturday afternoons when the Play Away band would do their thing."
 Mercer also commented that "with Cardiacs everything is accidental, especially good taste.
 Arrest these peasants before they get another chance."

 The mini-album was given a similarly lukewarm review by Julian Henry in Underground.
 In his view the album didn't "live up to (the band's) visual appearance", although he went on to call it "clever" and "humorous in a jolly titter-titter way".

 Availability and reissuing

-Big Ship has been reissued from the Alphabet Business Concern label and is available on CD..
+Big Ship has been reissued from the Alphabet Business Concern label and is available on CD.
 All of the tracks from the mini-album were reissued on the Songs for Ships and Irons compilation (originally released in 1991 and reissued on CD in 1995).

 Track listing

-All songs written by Tim Smith unless otherwise indicated.